-And they came into being because of a stroll through our FODMAP Farm.
+They came into being because of a stroll through our FODMAP Farm.

-These Fresh Mint Chocolate Chunk Cookies began life when Robin presented me with an armful of chocolate mint that she had just picked from our FODMAP Garden.
+These Fresh Mint Chocolate Chunk Cookies began life when Robin presented me with an armful of chocolate mint that she had just picked from our low FODMAP Garden.
 I am not exaggerating when I say that this bunch of mint was huge!

 Look at the images above and below.
 It was like a gigantic bouquet.
 I had a potluck to go to later in the day and the inspiration struck.